MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Select **New connection** in the command bar.
 1. Go to **Search** in the command bar if you need to search for the connectors.
 1. Select each connector as it appears and follow the prompts to set up the connections.

-> [!IMPORTANT]
-> After you import the solution into Power Apps, you will need to sign in to Power Automate to enter user- and system- connection reference details.

 ### Import prebuilt solution